 Dublin is home to some pretty great sports teams, which will be playing in various games this month.

-Their rugby team Leinster is scheduled to play a few matches in December of 2022, and you might be able to catch one of these games.
+Their rugby team, Leinster is scheduled to play a few matches in December of 2023.

 If you're looking for more sporting events in Dublin, you can find them here.